OldBot-Tibia-Bot/OldBot-Docs/cavebot/functions/setsetting.md

 Returns `true` upon success, or `false` otherwise.

-?> To know what is the setting path of the option you want to check, you must open the script JSON file in any text editor(I recommend [Sublime Text](https://www.sublimetext.com/)) and follow its structure.
+?> To know what is the setting path of the option you want to check, you must open the script JSON file in any text editor(recommended is [Sublime Text](https://www.sublimetext.com/)) and follow its structure.

 For example, if I want to enable the **player on screen** alert, I open the script JSON file and see this: